softplanner/FloodMonitoringWebApp/README.md

 ## Usage
 - Open the web application in your browser.
-- View real-time flood data on the line graph for the selected station.
+- View real-time flood data for the past 24 hours on the line graph for the selected station.